Employer newsletter - October 2022

 Members should have received an email or letter telling them that their statement is available via ‘My Pension’ the member self-service portal – please see the next article for information on how to register/retrieve usernames/passwords.

-On the website we have a document ‘Your annual benefit statement explained’ to help anyone struggling to understand the breakdown of their pension information.
+On the website we have a document ‘Your annual benefit statement explained’ which provides more detail on the breakdown of pension information.

 Where members have both deferred and active records, they would have received separate communications for each.
 We issued over 33,000 communications regarding statements prior to the 31st of August deadline.